GangBug/AgeofEmpiresII/README.md

 # CONTROLS

 * Directional arrows to move map camera.
+* Mouse on screen borders to move map camera.
 * Hold left click and drag it to select units.
 * Left click to select one unit.
+* Press 1 with a unit selected to select all the units of its type.
 * Right click to move.
-* Click the buldings to create units
+* Click the buldings to create units.
-* Click the corners top buttons to open/close the menus
+* Click the corners top buttons to open/close the menus.
-* Click plus or minus in resources window to asigns the villagers to the diferent tasks
+* Click plus or minus in resources window to asigns the villagers to the diferent tasks.

 # GAMEMODES